 For the whole class: An extension of time for all students in a class should only be given on the condition that they are all given adequate notice and that no student in the class or in another class is advantaged or disadvantaged by the change.
 Circumstances where a date change might be occurring are likely to be more school-related than student-related (such as because of timetable change or teacher illness).
-SAC/SAT dates should not be change merely because of student failure to prepare adequately.
+SAC/SAT dates should not be changed merely because of student failure to prepare adequately.

 For an individual student: Extension of time for an individual student to complete a task should only be granted in special circumstances.
 Applications must be made in writing and will only be considered due to the student being too ill to attend and complete the task (supported by a medical certificate) or having personal circumstances that make it impossible to attend or complete the SAC.
+Note that prolonged absences from school or study is not in itself grounds for extension.
+The School Learning Team will consider the application and the student will be notified in writing.
+If approved, the new deadline will be set by the teacher and the VCE coordinator.
+Satisfactory completion of the work by the new deadline will result in an 'S' and a grade for the task.
+If the application is not approved, 'NA' (Not Assessed) will be recorded and the student will receive no credit for this particular assessment task.
+The work still needs to be completed by a new deadline in order to receive an 'S' for the task, but the work will receive no grade.
+If the second deadline is not met, or the work is not completed to a satisfactory standard, the student receives an 'N' for the task, and so for the Unit.

-The Academic Committee will consider the application and the student notified in writing.
-Applications forms are available on the SEQTA from, the class teacher or the VCE coordinator.
+Application forms are available on SEQTA, from the class teacher or the VCE coordinator.